IBM/Db2ZTools/DevOps/Db2SystemServices/Db2ProvisionSystemNonDS/readme.md

     - **JDBCC12** for Db2 JDBC/SQLJ.
 All variables must be set in `Section 6: Db2 Java properties`,  in the `dstnivin` file.
     - **JDBCC17** for Db2 ODBC.
 The following variables must be set in `Section 7: Host language data sets`,  in the `dstnivin` file: CCOMP, CPPAUTCL, LELKED, LEPLMSGL, and LERUN.
     - **HDDA211** for z/OS Application Connectivity.
+* Verify installation, and provide directories where indicated, for the following installed FMIDs:
+    - **JDBCC12** for Db2 JDBC/SQLJ.
+All variables must be set in `Section 6: Db2 Java properties`,  in the `dstnivin` file.
+    - **JDBCC17** for Db2 ODBC.
+The following variables must be set in `Section 7: Host language data sets`,  in the `dstnivin` file: CCOMP, CPPAUTCL, LELKED, LEPLMSGL, and LERUN.
+    - **HDDA211** for z/OS Application Connectivity.
+    - **HDBCC1K** for Db2 Utilities Suite for z/OS.

 ### Network administrator tasks
 * Provide a range of TCP/IP ports to be used under the Network Resource Pool (NRP).
 The ports in this range cannot be part of the TCP/IP Profile.